ReactFinland/site/pages/blog/2018-04-30_React-Finland-2018---Lessons-Learned-754a5f29067c.md

 Although I was skeptical first, Sea Life aquarium seemed to work well for an afterparty as people could form groups around it and mingle.
 It wasn’t loud like a bar and you had a unique chance too see the fish up close without the normal crowd around you.

 ![The conference had its own beer!
 Thanks to [EsaMatti](https://twitter.com/esamatti) for the photo.](img/1__tglOtx6icFNlueDWjypOKA.jpeg)
-The conference had its own beer!
-Thanks to [EsaMatti](https://twitter.com/esamatti) for the photo.

 #### Allas Sea Pool